BekBrace/Kotlin-Sandbox/README.md

-programming languages such as c , Basic, C#, Python, Julia, Scala, Rust, Go, java or javascript just to name a few, and since kotlin was created much more recently it has taken the lessons from the earlier languages to make something that is both powerful and easy to use
+programming languages such as c , Basic, C#, Python, Julia, Scala, Rust, Go, java or javascript just to name a few, and since kotlin was created much more recently it has taken the lessons from the earlier languages to make something that is both powerful and easy to use To write Kotlin code, I am going to use intellij which you can download for free ==> jetbrains.com/idea/download

-To write Kotlin code, I am going to use intellij which you can download for free ==> jetbrains.com/idea/download
+I hope this beginner friendly tutorial will be helpful